ember-learn/guides-source/guides/release/components-update/templates-are-html.md

 In addition to normal HTML syntax, Ember allows you to use self-closing syntax (`<div />`) as a shorthand for an opening and closing tag (`<div></div>`).

-You don't **need** to use this syntax for "void" HTML tags such as `img` or `br`, which are already defined as self-closing by the HTML spec, but you **can** use this syntax as a shorthand for tags that are not self-closing.
+You don't **need** to use this syntax for ["empty" HTML tags](https://developer.mozilla.org/en-US/docs/Glossary/Empty_element) such as `img` or `br`, which are already defined as self-closing by the HTML spec, but you **can** use this syntax as a shorthand for tags that are not self-closing.

 # Supported Features